beyondessential/tupaia/.github/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# BES Contributor Code of Conduct

 ## Our Pledge